FusionRetro: Molecule Representation Fusion via In-Context Learning for Retrosynthetic Planning: Background

-The depth of a reaction tree is also the number of steps required to synthesize a molecule from a fixed set of commercially purchasable compounds.
-Note that in this paper, the default order of the reaction route is the retrosynthesis order.
+The depth of a reaction graph is also the number of steps required to synthesize a molecule from a fixed set of commercially purchasable compounds.
+Note that in this paper, the default order of the path is in the retrosynthetic (rather than forward) direction.